jc-SpaceXp/cNES/readme.md

 ## Current Status
 - Implemented a rom loader with mapper 000 support
-- Working CPU with an 100% accurate nestest log up to line 5003
+- Working CPU with an accurate nestest log up to line 5003
 - See TODO section

+## Current Branches
+- cpu - testing read/write functions to work wit opcode functions.
+- ppu - testing PPU implementation.

 ## Issues
 - Error in my nestest log at line 5004 (start of illegal opcodes)